OpenDSA/OpenDSA/RST/source/Development/GraphIntro.rst

    Replace image above with a JSAV diagram

-A graph without cycles is called :dfn:`acyclic`.
+A graph without cycles is called an :term:`acyclic graph`.
-Thus, a directed graph without cycles is called a :dfn:`directed acyclic graph` or DAG.
+Thus, a directed graph without cycles is called a :term:`directed acyclic graph` or :term:`DAG`.

-A :dfn:`free tree` is a connected, undirected graph with no simple cycles.
+A :term:`free tree` is a connected, undirected graph with no simple cycles.
 An equivalent definition is that a free tree is connected and has :math:`|\mathbf{V}| - 1` edges.